Wiki survey: 'Greediness'

 In the context of wiki surveys, 'greediness' simply means making full use of information that participants are willing to provide.
 Wiki surveys do not require participants to answer a fixed amount of questions, so participants can answer as little or as much as they want.
 This is intended to be more efficient in capturing participants' preferences by allowing more organic sharing of their perspectives.

 Traditional survey methods vs. wiki surveys

 Questions in traditional survey methods fall into two categories: Open and closed questions.
 Open questions ask the person taking the survey to write an open response while closed questions give a fixed set of responses to select from.
 Wiki surveys are like a hybrid of the two, enabling insightful consensus in certain situations where traditional survey methods may lack.
 Closed questions are easy to analyze quantitively, but the limited options to select from for a given question may cause bias.
 Open questions are not as subject to bias, but are difficult to analyze quantitatively at scale.
-Wiki surveys allow for open responses by the users' contribution of survey questions (also called 'items'), and uses machine learning techniques to automatically quantitative analyze the responses to those questions.
+Wiki surveys allow for open responses by the users' contribution of survey questions (also called 'items'), and uses machine learning techniques to (at least partially) automate the quantitative analysis of the responses to those questions.